-As the aftermarket leaders in ignition coils, Standard and Intermotor offer full line coverage for all makes and models, with the trusted quality and performance that only comes with more than 97 years of experience.
+As the aftermarket leaders in ignition coils, Standard® and Intermotor® offer full line coverage for all makes and models, with the trusted quality and performance that only comes with over 100 years of experience.
 This product category will be at the forefront for years to come, and Standard and Intermotor are leading the way with an expansive selection of quality ignition components, including cassette coils, coil-near-plugs, coil packs, and coil-on-plugs.

-Highlights of the TS16949-certified facility include lean manufacturing methods and vertically integrated manufacturing processes that include multi-spindle winding, injection molding, potting, curing, and welding.
+Highlights of the IATF 16949 and ISO 9001-certified facility include lean manufacturing methods and vertically integrated manufacturing processes that include multi-spindle winding, injection molding, potting, curing, and welding.